 There is no ‘house-style’ imposed, and the staff help each student to find their own interests, inspirations and styles.
 The aim of the course is to create contemporary practitioners, with a portfolio of quality work who are ready to work in the area of photography they wish to.

-The course is not about creating a certain type of photographer, you'll be given a base of knowledge and taught a range of the theory and techniques needed.
+This photography course is not about creating a certain type of photographer.
+You'll be given a base of knowledge and taught a range of the theory and techniques needed.
 You'll be supported to apply this knowledge and become the practitioner you want to be.